 Roth IRA conversions.
 You must report the receipt of a conversion from an IRA to a Roth IRA even if the conversion is with the same trustee.
 Report the total amount converted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA in box 3.
-Also report a reconversion to a Roth IRA after a recharacterization in box 3.

-IRA revocation.
-If a traditional or Roth IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)), Form 5498 must be filed to report any regular, rollover, or IRA conversion contributions to an IRA that is revoked.
-For information about reporting a distribution from a revoked IRA, see IRA Revocation on page R-2.
+IRA revocation or account closure.
+If a traditional IRA, Roth IRA, or SIMPLE IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)) or closed at any time by the IRA trustee pursuant to its resignation or such other event mandating the closure of the account, Form 5498 must be filed to report any regular, rollover, IRA conversion, SEP IRA, or SIMPLE IRA contributions to the IRA.
+For information about reporting a distribution from a revoked or closed IRA, see IRA Revocation or Account Closure on page R-2.